 Your Statement of Purpose should be uploaded as a Word or PDF file in the electronic application (statement should be 2 single spaced pages maximum).
 In your statement, describe your academic and professional preparation for E-IPER, why you are seeking an interdisciplinary graduate program, your research interests and how they will integrate traditional disciplines, and which faculty members might be best suited to advise you.
 We are not looking for a detailed research proposal; rather, a bigger picture of your interests, how they fit in E-IPER, and what you ultimately hope to do upon completing your PhD.

-You may submit an optional Diversity Statement in response to the following prompt:
+You may submit an optional statement in response to the following prompt:

-Your Diversity Statement should not exceed 500 words in length.
+Your statement should not exceed 500 words in length.

 The questions in this section are tailored to the E-IPER PhD program.
 We ask all applicants to indicate their faculty interests and provide answers to three (3) question prompts